-The evidence establishes that New Jersey NJCCP beneficiaries are not eligible for Medicaid and the services provided under that program are not matched with federal funds except under the Medicaid DSH provisions.
+The evidence establishes that Pennsylvania's GA program beneficiaries are not eligible for Medicaid and the services provided under that program are not matched with federal funds except under the Medicaid DSH provisions.

-Similar to the Medicare DSH provisions, 42 U.S.C. §1396r-4(a) mandates that a Title XIX Medicaid state plan must include a provision for a payment adjustment to hospitals which serve a disproportionate number of low income patients; that is, it requires a Medicaid DSH adjustment for hospitals that is independent of the Medicare DSH adjustment at issue in this case.
+Similar to the Medicare DSH provisions, 42 U.S.C. §1396r-4(a) mandates that a Title XIX Medicaid State plan must include a provision for a payment adjustment to hospitals which serve a disproportionate number of low income patients; that is, it requires a Medicaid DSH adjustment for hospitals that is independent of the Medicare DSH adjustment.
 The Medicaid DSH adjustment is eligible for FFP even though the particular patient days counted for Medicaid DSH are not directly eligible for FFP because they do not qualify as "traditional Medicaid" services described in 42 U.S.C. §1396d(a) of the Medicaid statute.

-The question for the Board is whether the state paid program, not otherwise eligible for Medicaid coverage and that is included in the state plan solely for the purpose of calculating the Medicaid DSH payment, constitutes "medical assistance under a State Plan approved under [Title] XIX" for purposes of the Medicare DSH adjustment, specifically in the Medicaid fraction component.
+The question for the Board to decide is whether the State paid GA program, included in the State plan solely for the purpose of calculating the Medicaid DSH payment, constitutes "medical assistance under a State plan approved under [Title] XIX" for purposes of the Medicare DSH adjustment, specifically the Medicaid fraction component.